-Our Irish chef revs up for Thanksgiving with this sweet, warming soup that's simple to make and sure to be enjoyed by all the family.
+Our Irish chef revs up for National Soup Month with this sweet, warming soup that's simple to make and sure to be enjoyed by all the family.

-Each year, especially during fall and in the run-up to Thanksgiving, I’m reminded once again how versatile this veggie-like fruit is.
+Each year, especially during winter, I’m reminded once again how versatile this veggie-like fruit is.
 You can roast it, boil it, steam it -- and puree it into soups just like this one.
 It also freezes well, so you can keep a stash in the freezer to make this soup all year round.

 Roasted butternut squash soup recipe